plomino/PlominoDoc/docs/features.rst

 - images or icons you may need to insert in your forms;
 - CSS or javascript files;
 - ZPT templates (see view template below);
-- Python files, to provide a code library usable from the different formulas (using the `callScriptMethod` method);
+- Python scripts, to provide a code library usable from the different formulas (using the `callScriptMethod` method);
 - CSV (or other) files containing useful data;
 - etc.